jjblum/INTCATCH-BoatUserManual-HTML/troubleshooting.rst

 From this point on, the app should work as normal.
 Then an internet connection is only required for :ref:`caching new map tiles <cache_map_tiles>`.

+If the tablet uses Android 7.0, in some cases you will be unable to use a connection if it does not use a CA certificate
+(e.g. the "eduroam" WiFi commonly found on university campuses).
+This is due to an operating system level SSL encryption handshake issue.
+If the tablet is connected to the internet, but the tablet app never loads any tiles, you will need to use an alternative internet connection!

 :ref:`Top of this page <troubleshooting>`

 :ref:`Back to the index <index>`